Red Beans Roadshow: Next stop is Houston, Texas

 Gather ’round with Pableaux Johnson (New Orleans food writer, photographer and one of Epicurious’ recent Top 100 Greatest Home Cooks of All Time) at his next stop in Houston, Texas.
 His Red Beans Road Show will be staging a Monday-night takeover on January 27, 2020, when Brennan’s chef Joe Cervantez and host Alex Brennan-Martin and their crew will open Brennan’s of Houston for a night of food, friends and fun.

-This family style throw-down will feature a chef-created appetizer, Pableaux’s famous red beans and rice with cornbread, and something sweet – plus maybe a surprise or two.
+This family style throw-down will feature a chef-created appetizer, Pableaux’s famous red beans & rice with cornbread, and something sweet – plus maybe a surprise or two.
 Pableaux always keeps it interesting!

 Order tickets online while they last, and come break cornbread and make memories with friends and strangers alike.